HL7/fhir-cow-ig/input/pagecontent/core-concepts.md

 Alternatively, actors in the chain can reduce the importance of references by including in the body of their notifications (whether that is a Message, a SubscriptionStatus notification, etc.) the information that they expect later parties in the chain will need in order to process a request.

-These scenarios also further motivate the guidance that Tasks, rather than requests, be the focus of communication, as this ensures that Notification N-1 and Notification N in the diagram may of the same structure, and the Placer need not (necessarily) be aware of the organization downstream: each pair of actors need merely agree upon how they will coordinate the Shared Coordination Task for their pair.
+These scenarios further motivate the guidance that Tasks, rather than Requests, be the focus of communication, as this ensures that Notification N-1 and Notification N in the diagram may be of the same structure, and allow that a Placer need not (necessarily) be aware of the downstream details: each pair of actors need merely agree upon how they will coordinate their Shared Coordination Task.
 More complex exchanges may then be composed of the parts.